-Fresh blackberries are the star player in this sweet, tangy and smoky homemade blackberry bbq sauce!
+Blackberry BBQ Sauce makes fresh blackberries the star player in this sweet, tangy and smoky homemade sauce!
 Slather this barbecue sauce on smoked ribs, pork chops, or chicken for a simple and flavorful combination that screams country summer days.

 One thing you might not know about me is that I’m a pretty outdoorsy kind of gal.
 I love hiking and foraging for morel mushrooms, wild black raspberries, blackberries or any other fruit that you can find in the rural Midwest.
 I often pay the price for my adventures with more than my fair share of poison ivy and chigger bites!